View Nancy Lavin's Obituary on AugustaChronicle.com and share memories

 Throughout her career, Nancy was heavily involved in professional organizations.
 Her excellence in leadership was exhibited in various roles in the Georgia Society of Radiologic Technologists, as well as through significant contributions to the American Society of Radiologic Technologists.

 The family will receive friends from 6-8:00 P.M.
-Friday at Platt's Belair Road.
+Friday at Platt's Crawford Avenue.

 A graveside ceremony will take place at 11:00 A.M.
 Saturday, February 29, 2020 in Westover Memorial Park.